-A Council may with the consent of the Garda Commissioner make arrangements for the patrolling by persons referred to as school wardens employed or nominated by them, at places where school-children cross public roads.
-A school warden may exhibit such sign as may be prescribed requiring traffic to stop or remain stopped so as to enable school-children to cross the road in safety.
+A Council may, with the consent of the Garda Commissioner, make arrangements for the patrolling by persons referred to as school wardens employed or nominated by them at places where school children cross public roads.
+A school warden may exhibit such sign as may be prescribed requiring traffic to stop or remain stopped so as to enable school children to cross the road safely.
 Traffic shall stop and remain stopped while the sign is exhibited.

 Local authorities may provide car parks.
-A car park means a place not being part of the public road for the parking of mechanically propelled vehicles.
-A local authority may, provide one or more car parks and access to them, as it considers desirable in order to relieve or prevent traffic congestion.
+A car park is a place not part of the public road for the parking of mechanically propelled vehicles.
+A local authority may provide one or more car parks and access to them, as it considers desirable in order to relieve or prevent traffic congestion.

-The local authority may with the consent of the Minister assist any person providing a car park.
-Assistance may constitute contribution of money or execution of works or grant or lease of land.
+The local authority may, with the consent of the Minister, assist any person providing a car park.
+Assistance may constitute the contribution of money or execution of works or the grant or lease of land.

-Local authorities have power with the consent of Minister to erect a building used wholly or mainly for parking vehicles.
-They have power with consent of the Minister, to erect waiting rooms, cloak rooms, petrol stations, shops and other facilities and for any car park provided.
+Local authorities have the power, with the consent of the Minister, to erect a building used wholly or mainly for parking vehicles.
+They have the power, with the consent of the Minister, to erect waiting rooms, cloakrooms, petrol stations, shops and other facilities and for any car park provided.
 They may adapt land for use as a car park.

 Contravention of a bye-law above is an offence.
 The registered owner and the user of the vehicle parked it are each guilty of an offence.
 It is a defence for the registered owner to show that its use was unauthorised.

-Where an authorised person finds on a public road, a vehicle parked in contravention of restrictions, he may or a person acting on his direction may fix an immobilisation device to the vehicle while it remains in place or move it to a place from the place where he finds it to another place and fix an immobilisation device there.
+Where an authorised person finds on a public road, a vehicle parked in contravention of restrictions, he, or a person acting in his direction may fix an immobilisation device to the vehicle while it remains in place or move it to a place from the place where he finds it to another place and fix an immobilisation device there.
 An authorised person or persons who are prescribed, who may be officers of the council or private contractors.

 The authorised person may waive the prescribed charge if it can be shown that the owner shows that the vehicle was parked there without his authorisation.An immobilisation device is to be removed as soon as practicable after payment of the prescribed charge.